acmoles/portfolio/portfolio/projects/toucan-research.md

 ## User journey and ideation

 What ways can customers access our digital content?
 I foresaw three possible routes; dedicated toucanBox native app, online accounts or URL/QR code printed in the box.
-There was a balance to be struck between the friction to reach the content and the effort required to build the delivery medium.
+There was a balance to be struck between the friction when reaching the content and the effort required to build the delivery medium.
 For a pilot, it was hard to justify building a native app or adding the business logic necessary for content to automatically appear in customers' accounts, making printed URLs the natural choice.

 I facilitated a company-wide brainstorm for content ideas.
-They broadly split into two themes _Interactive activity_ and _Content hub._ We agreed to spin out the second concept, into what later became toucanBox Activities Hub (with a focus on SEO and customer acquisition).
+They broadly split into two themes _Interactive activity_ and _Content hub_.
+We agreed to spin out the second concept, into what later became toucanBox Activities Hub (with a focus on SEO and customer acquisition).

 <!-- [User profiles](/projects/toucanbox/#who-are-our-customers)  -->